 Which is a useful and delightful way of finding out where the toilet is.

-(If this was any sort of decent Welsh lesson at all I would probably take a moment now to tell you that, "Ble mae" is your starting point for finding out directions anywhere; "Ble mae'r car park?"
+(If this was any sort of decent Welsh lesson at all I would probably take a moment now to tell you that, "Ble mae" is your starting point for finding out directions to pretty much anywhere; "Ble mae'r car park?"
 "Ble mae Spar?"
 "Ble mae'r hot tub?")

 Nant Awen is a mile out of the village of Carno, and as with most rural communities the B roads and country lanes can sometimes come with their own traffic problems.

 If you do come across some rural traffic you can use this handy phrase to warn other commuters of any impending hazards